-The Collection Interval fields in the agent properties are used to set the sample frequencies.
-You can turn off a collection by setting the interval to 0.
+The Collection Periods field list in the agent properties is used to set the sample frequencies.
+A collection can be turned off by setting its period to 0.
 The defaults are set based on the type of data being collected for relevancy.

 - Availability Controls the query interval for node availability collections. - Cluster and Node Controls the query interval for cluster and node collections over the database driver. - Keyspace and Table Controls the query interval for keyspace and table collections over the database driver. - JMX Cluster Controls the query interval for cluster metrics over JMX. - JMX Keyspace Controls the query interval for keyspace metrics over JMX.
 If Max Tables is set to zero keyspace metrics are not collected. - JMX Table Controls the query interval for table metrics over JMX.
 If Max Tables is set to a positive value, metrics controlled by this period are collected for the largest tables only.
 If Max Tables is equal to zero this period is not used.
 If Max Tables is set to -1 this period is used to collect metrics from all tables. - JMX Table Size Controls the query interval for table size metrics over JMX.
 If Max Tables is set to a positive value, metrics controlled by this period are collected for all tables for the purpose of determining the largest tables on the cluster.
-If Max Tables is less than or equal to zero this period is not used. - Slow Query Controls the guery interval for collection of the DSE Slow Query log. - Trace Controls the query interval for collection of the trace log.
+If Max Tables is less than or equal to zero this period is not used. - Slow Query Controls the query interval for collection of the DSE Slow Query log. - Trace Controls the query interval for collection of the trace log.
 Note that tracing must be enabled on the Cassandra instance(s) separately for data to be collected. - JVM Controls the guery interval for the JVM collections over JMX.